nbeversl/urtext_docs/README.md

 #### Recursive Node Pointers

 If the tree of a Node Pointer includes one of its own ancestors, the tree will stop at the recursion point incidating "RECURSION" and a link to the node causing the recursion.
 For example, this Node Pointer points  to the root node of the table of contents:
-##### xUrtext  Version: 0.5-alpha  Usage Guide and ReferencesxUrtext | Version: 0.5-alpha | Usage Guide and References
+##### Urtext  Version: 0.5-alpha  Usage Guide and ReferencesUrtext | Version: 0.5-alpha | Usage Guide and References
 License: GNU General Public License 3.0
+###### About This Documentation

 This is a documentation of Urtext, written in Urtext.
-If you're reading this as a `README.MD` (on Github, etc.), this file was generated from the text files in this repository.
-The repository is an Urtext project.
-Clone or download it to use it as both a reference and an example project.
-If you are reading this in an Urtext implementation, such as in Sublime Text, you can navigate the project directly.
+If you're reading it as a `README.MD` (on Github, etc.), it was compiled from the text files in this repository.
+Clone or download the respository to use it as both a reference and an example project.

+This documentation is in active development.
+It may be incomplete or behind features and functionality of Urtext.
+Edits and revisions are encouraged in the form of issues and pull requests (https://github.com/nbeversl/urtext-docs/pulls, https://github.com/nbeversl/urtext-docs/issues).

+Many of the examples rely on syntax, formatting, and highlighting, which is stripped out in export to Markdown.
+Where necessary these are replaced with linked screenshots as necessary (see [Linking to Files and Other Resources](#linking-to-files-and-other-resources) and [Exporting](#exporting))

+Inside an Urtext implementation, such as the Sublime Text with the Urtext package, you can navigate the project directly.
 Most of the key commands utilize Control-Shift as the modifier.
 - Control-Shift-/ to follow any link
 - Control-Shift-h at any time to return to this "home" node.
 ###### Table of Contents